 I know that some people consider rhubarb plants a nuisance, as they can be hard to get rid of once they are established.
-Personally I love rhubarb everything – pies, sauce, cobbler! – so I put out a request on Facebook for any rhubarb my FB friends were willing to get rid of this summer.
-My mom’s cousin came through big time, by not only giving me pounds of cut rhubarb, but by also bringing me a few rhubarb crowns to plant in our yard.
+Personally, I love rhubarb everything – pies, sauce, cobbler! – so I put out a request on Facebook for any rhubarb my FB friends were willing to get rid of this summer.
+My mom’s cousin came through big time, by not only giving me pounds of cut rhubarb but by also bringing me a few rhubarb crowns to plant in our yard.

 Don’t talk about rhubarb growing.
 Wait, no, that’s Fight Club.
-The actual first rule of rhubarb growing is: Do not eat the rhubarb leaves or roots as they are poisonous.
+The actual first rule of rhubarb growing is: Do not eat rhubarb leaves or roots as they are poisonous.
 Make sure your kids and pets stay away from the plants, so they are not tempted to nibble on the plants.

-Plant your rhubarb in early spring.
+- Plant your rhubarb in early spring.
 The plant needs low temperatures to break winter dormancy and grow.

-Rhubarb will grow the best in partially shaded areas.
+- Rhubarb will grow the best in partially shaded areas.

 Rhubarb plants get big!
 You may want to thin your crowns every 4-5 years if they are getting overcrowded.
 Carefully dig up the crown and then divide the crown into sections.
 You can then replant the thinned crown sections and they will grow into new plants.